CSBar/WhatsUp/ios/Runner/Assets.xcassets/LaunchImage.imageset/Readme.md

 # Launch Screen Assets

-Customize the launch screen with your own desired assets by replacing the image files in this directory.
+Customize the launch screen by replacing the image files in this directory.